Ankitv003/Responsive-site/README.md

-A simple practice project to work on responsiveness of a website. if you have any query, contact me.
+A simple practice project to work on responsiveness of a website made using Html and CSS. if you have any query, contact me.
 Happy Coding!